OpenGVLab/MMIU/README.md

 - The Team of InternVL for apis.

+## 📧 Contact
+If you have any questions, feel free to contact Fanqing Meng with mengfanqing33@gmail.com

 ## 🖊️ Citation
 If you feel MMIU useful in your project or research, please kindly use the following BibTeX entry to cite our paper.
 Thanks!